 - Whether emerging GHG and methane detection and quantification technologies can be implemented - Which best management practices can be adopted to further reduce emissions; and - Which new reduction technologies are coming to market that might be useful in our operations

-This group also reviews our existing performance and metrics to help ensure continuous improvement toward meeting our ESG goals.
-Outcomes from the GHG / Methane Reduction Team are reported to the ESG Advisory Council.
+This group also reviews our existing performance and metrics to strive toward continuous improvement in meeting our ESG goals.
+Outcomes from the GHG/Methane Reduction team are reported to the ESG Advisory Council.

 Marginal Abatement Cost Curve